508-loop-detected/variable-gates/README.md

 The Variable Gates WILL NOT DO ANYTHING without its sibling the Bounce Sequencer: https://github.com/508-loop-detected/bounce-sequencer

 All of the actual logic is in the Bounce Sequencer, which connects via expansion bus on the back.

+NOTE TO BUILDERS: This project, like a lot of my projects, uses 2mm pin headers, NOT the more common 2.54mm pin headers.
+YOU WILL BE SAD if you don't make note of this difference!